 The research on kratom is limited, so it is largely unknown what the long-term effects might be.
 People who are using this substance will ultimately benefit from stopping use, whether or not tolerance has formed.

 (September 2018) Kratom.
 National Institute on Drug Abuse.
-Retrieved December 2018 from from https://www.drugabuse.gov/publications/drugfacts/kratom
+Retrieved December 2018 from https://www.drugabuse.gov/publications/drugfacts/kratom

 Kratom.
 National Institutes of Health.
-Retrieved December 2018 from from https://livertox.nih.gov/Kratom.htm
+Retrieved December 2018 from https://livertox.nih.gov/Kratom.htm

 Cognitive-Behavioral Therapy.
 National Institute on Drug Abuse.
-Retrieved December 2018 from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral
+Retrieved December 2018 from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral

 Contingency Management Interventions/Motivational Incentives.
 National Institute on Drug Abuse.
-Retrieved December 2018 from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral-0
+Retrieved December 2018 from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral-0

 Community Reinforcement Approach Plus Vouchers.
 National Institute on Drug Abuse.
-Retrieved December 2018 from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral-1
+Retrieved December 2018 from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral-1

 Motivational Enhancement Therapy.
 National Institute on Drug Abuse.
-Retrieved December 2018 from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral-2
+Retrieved December 2018 from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral-2